Toitū Otago Settlers Museum: Current display

-The former entrance link between this area and the former bus depot has been turned into a research centre and memorial to Otago's First and Second World War veterans.
+The former entrance link between this area and the former bus depot has been turned into a research centre and military history display with a Roll of Honour remembering all those from Dunedin who have died at war.
 Fittingly, this places it close to the Dunedin Cenotaph, which sits at the centre of Queen's Gardens, immediately outside the museum.
 The former bus depot features twentieth century artefacts.
 This includes a transport hall containing historic vehicles ranging from drays to a trolley bus, and a section dedicated to digital technology which includes some of the city's first computer equipment, including an ICT 1301 mainframe (one of only four in existence worldwide).
 A further section highlights Dunedin's creative and broadcasting history, including permanent displays relating to the city's pioneering radio and television industry and the Dunedin sound music scene.
 The former bus depot's Art Deco entrance hall has been left intact within this wing.

 Chinese garden

 A traditional Chinese garden has been constructed on land immediately behind the museum's southern wing, and opened to the public on 8 July 2008.
 It is one of very few such gardens outside China.
 This garden is partly a gift of Dunedin's sister city, Shanghai, and has been designed in consultation with landscape architects from that city.